 Video guide to Shopify SEO

 Good luck with creating a Shopify eBook store!
-If you have any queries about the process, do leave them in the comments section below.
+And if you have any queries about the process, do leave them in the comments section below.

 How to sell an eBook on Shopify — FAQ